Hub-OS/documentation-website/docs/01-client/04-lua-api/02-entity-api/03-player.md

 Dedicates a button slot in Card Select to the specified card.
 Internally defined as a [CardSelectButton](#cardselectbutton).

+May behave oddly if a button is already set in the same slot directly on the player and [button:delete()](buttondelete) was not called.

 Returns [CardSelectButton](#cardselectbutton)

 ### `player:create_card_button(slot_count, card_button_slot?)`

 Creates a button embedded in the end of the card list in Card Select.

+May behave oddly if a button is already set in the same slot directly on the player and [button:delete()](buttondelete) was not called.

 Returns [CardSelectButton](#cardselectbutton)

 ### `player:create_special_button()`

 Creates a button under the "Confirm" button in Card Select.

+May behave oddly if a button is already set in the same slot directly on the player and [button:delete()](buttondelete) was not called.

 Returns [CardSelectButton](#cardselectbutton)